 The Internship Program aims to support under-resourced host organisations by introducing anthropology, law, and some social science students and graduates to career opportunities in native title, land rights, policy development, social justice and the broader Indigenous sector.

 - About the internship program

 - Anthropology internships

-Each year scholarships are available for NTRB staff and other graduates to undertake postgraduate study in Australia or overseas.
+In the past, scholarships have been available for NTRB staff and other graduates to undertake postgraduate study in Australia and/or overseas.

-The Australian Government – Rio Tinto NTRB Scholarships are available for lawyers to study mineral law and policy at the University of Dundee, Scotland.
+The Mineral Law NTRB Scholarships Program (formerly know as the Australian Government Rio Tinto NTRB Scholarships Program) offered scholarships since 2003 to lawyers to undertake a Masters in Mineral Law and Policy at the University of Dundee, Scotland.

 Aurora supports NTRBs by providing a range of resources and services to assist individual staff members and NTRBs at an organisational level.
 Resources and services include free access to Lawlex, the NTRB Community website, arranging executive coaches, along with a performance management tool, staff handbook and access to insurance.